Scout Rep

 • pitched — you fired off the handoff.

 • won — congrats.
-Scout remembers.
+Scout remembers what winning looks like for you.

 • lost — that's fine.
 Scout learns from the why.